 Sir Tim Rice has worked in music, theatre and films since 1965 when he met Andrew Lloyd Webber, a fellow struggling songwriter.
 Rather than pursue Tim’s ambitions to write rock or pop songs they turned their attention to Andrew’s obsession – musical theatre.
 Their first collaboration (lyrics by Tim, music by Andrew) was an unsuccessful show based on the life of Dr.Barnardo, the Victorian philanthropist, The Likes Of Us.
 Their next three works together were much more successful – Joseph and the Amazing Technicolor Dreamcoat, Jesus Christ Superstar and Evita.
 Tim has since worked with other distinguished popular composers such as Elton John (The Lion King, Aida), Alan Menken (Aladdin, King David, Beauty and the Beast), Bjorn Ulvaeus and Benny Andersson (Chess) and Stuart Brayson (From Here To Eternity).
 Recent versions of his works include a live US television broadcast of Jesus Christ Superstar starring John Legend, Sara Bareilles and Alice Cooper (Easter 2018); a major production of Chess at the London Coliseum with the ENO, starring Michael Ball, Alexandra Burke, Cassidy Janson and Tim Hower (May 2018); two new productions of From Here To Eternity in New York State and Maine (2016/17); and a world tour of Hal Prince’s original production of Evita, winding up with a season at the Sydney Opera House (2018).
 Tim formed his own cricket team in 1973 and was President of MCC in 2002.
 He was appointed President of the London Library in 2017 in succession to Sir Tom Stoppard.
 He is a regular broadcaster/presenter on BBC Radio 2, drawing on his extensive knowledge of the history of popular music since Elvis was a lad.
 He has won several awards*, mainly for the wrong thing or for simply turning up.

-Meera Syal is an actress with a number of television, theatre and film credits.
-Her first novel, Anita And Me, won the Betty Trask Award and is on the national schools’ curriculum.
-She has written two other critically acclaimed novels, both of which she has adapted for television.
-She was also writer/performer in the multi-award-winning comedy series Goodness Gracious Me and The Kumars At Number 42.
-Meera is the recipient of several national awards including two British Comedy Awards, two International EMMYS, a BAFTA nomination and the Women In Film And Television Award for Creative Innovation.
-In 2015, she was awarded the CBE for Services To Drama And Literature and in 2017 she was elected a Fellow of the Royal Society of Literature.
+Meera Syal is an actress with a number of television, theatre, and film credits including Beatrice in Much Ado About Nothing (RSC), The Nurse in Kenneth Branagh's Romeo and Juliet, and most recently Dottie in the recent West End revival of Noises Off.
+She was also a writer/performer in the multi-award-winning comedy series Goodness Gracious Me and The Kumars At Number 42.
+Meera is the recipient of several national awards including two British Comedy Awards, two International Emmys, a Bafta nomination, and the Women In Film And Television Award for Creative Innovation.
+In 2015, she was awarded a CBE for Services To Drama And Literature and in 2017 she was elected a Fellow of the Royal Society of Literature.